YU000jp/Logseq-column-Layout/README.md

 - The date contained in the completed property acts as a link.
 - After DONE a task, a dialog will appear asking if you want to add a completed property.

-### 🖱️ Right-click context menu

-#### 🔁 repeat-task as LATER

-- A block open into right sidebar.
-Drag that bullet and place it in the journal.
-- The repeat task is for a notification.
-To place in the journal as a LATER task for marking "DONE".

 ### Year List Calendar <slash command : `create Year List Calendar`>